The Person Full Name Mask

 If field contains a single name then accept it as a:

 This deals with the potential situation that a Full Name field contains only a single name.
 E.g. "Prince"

-First Name specifies that the single name is replaced using a DataVeil-generated First Name.
+Given Name specifies that the single name is replaced using a DataVeil-generated Given Name.

-Last Name specifies that the single name is replaced using a DataVeil-generated Last Name.
+Family Name specifies that the single name is replaced using a DataVeil-generated Family Name.

-Expect Separator Character between Last Name and First Name(s)
+Expect Separator Character between Family Name and Given Name(s)

 If this option is selected then DataVeil shall scan the field for the first occurrence of the Separator Character ("," is the default.)